 HCR is working to put current and future affordable housing projects on the path to meeting New York State’s Climate Leadership and Community Protection Act ("Climate Act”), which mandates an 85% reduction in greenhouse gas emissions by 2050, compared to New York State’s 1990 carbon emission levels.
 For buildings, this will mean dramatically improving efficiency by increasing the performance of building envelopes and hot water consuming appliances/fixtures and replacing fossil fuel combusting equipment with efficient electric solutions.

 To develop this type of affordable housing construction and a model for streamlining access to financial and technical assistance resources from New York State, HCR has partnered with NYSERDA to demonstrate an approach for incorporating clean energy incentives and technical support for highly-efficient, all-electric new construction or adaptive reuse projects.

-At HCR’s sole discretion, up to $7.5 million may be made available for this demonstration phase, and projects will be selected from both the 4% Bond Finance and 9% LIHTC programs per the eligibility criteria below.
-HCR anticipates awarding at least four projects during the demonstration phase.
+Projects will be selected from both the 4% Bond Finance and 9% LIHTC programs per the eligibility criteria found on the respective links below.
 If selected for clean energy funding, 4% projects will be notified through a conditional award letter contingent upon final approval of project financing.
 9% LIHTC projects will be notified at the same time as the RFP funding award announcements.

 In addition to receiving clean energy funding based on construction type (described below) to offset the incremental costs associated with achieving the designed building performance, awarded CEI projects will receive support from a designated Technical Assistance Provider (“TAP”) to assist with the enhanced design efforts, at no additional cost to the project.
 After the award is made, the Technical Assistance Provider will guide the project’s development team and energy efficiency consultant through finalizing the construction documents and through to construction completion, ensuring CEI compliance and providing additional support to the Development Teams as they navigate high-performance building design and construction.
 The HCR assigned TAP should not replace or substitute any services that are required for building performance certification or otherwise required by HCR’s programs.
 Below are the eligible project types under the CEI initiative.